How do you improve on one of life’s simple pleasures?

 GROHE Movario 5 Sprays

-How Do I Pick the Best One?
+How Do I Pick the right One?

 There are only a few main things you need to look out for when shopping for a handheld or detachable shower head: flow, length, settings, and price are the primary ones.